 This Shredded Chicken Salad with Green Olives, Celery, and Green Onion is not only low-carb, Keto, low-glycemic, gluten-free, dairy-free, and easy to make, but it's also beautifully red-and-green for a Christmas salad!
 The trick that makes this salad over-the-top good is adding a little green olive brine to the dressing.
 Use the Recipes-by-Diet-Type Index to find more recipes like this one.

-I first made this colorful chicken salad with sliced green olives when I had leftover rotisserie chicken, but since then I've made it three more times, adjusting the recipe a little bit each time to get a combination that seems just right to me.
-What makes this a hit with green olive lovers is the little bit of green olive brine added to the dressing.
-The salad has just enough red and green that you could serve it as a Christmas salad, especially if you serve it plated with dishes that bring out the red and green colors in the salad.
+I first made this colorful Shredded Chicken Salad with Green Olives, Celery, and Green Onion when I had leftover rotisserie chicken, but since then I've made it three more times, adjusting the recipe a little bit each time to get a combination that's just right.
+The salad has just enough red and green that you could serve it as a Christmas salad, especially plated with dishes that bring out the red and green colors in the salad.
 And if you're getting tired of sweets and want a savory dish for a holiday pot-luck, this might be just the thing.

 2-3 cups cooked chicken breast, shredded into bite-sized pieces